Hero Image

 Charles Taylor, 2022

 Charles' primary field is environmental economics and secondary field is health economics.
 His research interests include agriculture, land use, ecosystem services, and climate change.
-He is currently a S.V.
-Ciriacy-Wantrup Postdoctoral Fellow at UC Berkeley ARE.
-He will join the Harvard Kennedy School as an assistant professor.
+He is currently an Assistant Professor at the Harvard Kennedy School.

 Tse-Ling Teh, 2015